vrthra/pygmalion/README.md

    Try to produce human readable grammar
 * _fuzz_
    Generate output from the infered and refined grammar.
+* _eval_
+   Use the outputs generated and find how many are valid, and the amount of coverage obtained

 ## Generating initial inputs using PyChains